samjaninf/OFN-User-Guide---Master/basic-features/shopfront/order-cycle/README.md

 # Order cycles

-Online stores can be opened and closed by creating 'order cycles' on the Open Food Network platform.
+Online stores can be opened and closed by creating 'order cycles' on the Harvest To Order platform.

-The OFN web address for your shop will only display your list of products for purchase when an order cycle is open.
+The Harvest To Order web address for your shop will only display your list of products for purchase when an order cycle is open.

 The format of setting up an [order cycle for a 'hub'](order-cycles-for-hubs.md) \(multi producer shop\) differs slightly from that for [a 'shop'](order-cycles-for-producers.md) \(single producer shop\).